robert-aleksic/icd/readme.markdown

     - get data from multiple csv's and generate icd-me.csv and error and merge file
     - inserts # for separation
+    - includes icd-o which will be ignored for time being
+    - if errors are detected error file is generated and merge file contains

 - push.rb - get data form transalation file icd-me.csv and create into claml, might generate error file